 Imran is a senior BFA Design major and will graduate with a minor in Product Design at IYA and a specialization in Viterbi’s Computer Programming.
 Born and raised in San Diego, he has been blessed to have the beach and mountains right at his fingertips.
 Inspired by the local surroundings as well as his travels, he became obsessed with photography throughout high school.
 Years later, he knew he wanted to pursue a creative degree but wanted to move past photography.
 This decision ultimately led him to Roski’s awesome design program.
 Imran plans to use his experience and education at USC in a UX/UI, product or interactive design career at companies such as Apple Inc, Tesla, and Disney Imagineering.
 Reach out to him up if you’re looking for some advice, a break from school, or a design collab!

-Michelle is a junior BFA Design major and is pursuing a minor in Web Technologies and Applications at the Viterbi School of Engineering.
+Michelle is a senior BFA Design major and is pursuing a minor in Web Technologies and Applications at the Viterbi School of Engineering.
 Design has always led her to find solutions.
 Reflecting on her journey with this discipline, she has developed an understanding of how to utilize her profession to provide solutions for people to connect their ideas to live projects.
 Previously, she explored the human psyche through fine arts by studying our identities as human beings.
 Now, as a digital product designer, Michelle utilizes her fine arts background to create personalized experiences in the technology-driven world.
 She is a firm believer in the positive impact design embodies and understands that as a designer, she has a responsibility to improve people's lives through visual interaction.
 She strives to deliver effective and interactive solutions for people through collaborative work in addition to continuing her studies with the human psyche at USC Roski.